September 1, 2021

 “These days, we’re continuously socialized in a way where unpredictability is the norm.
 We can’t expect to learn something in school, target a career and climb the ladder.
 Life continuously offers us more dynamic situations that we didn’t expect.
 Accepting that the norm is not knowing something and learning to handle these situations is an unbelievably important life skill,” explains Andrea.

-While there are any number of lists on entrepreneurial mindsets, the general characteristics all boil down to the same list.
+While there is a number of lists on entrepreneurial mindsets, the general characteristics all boil down to the same set.
 We’ve broken down the essence of what it takes to be open to experimentation, and to successfully push through the fear and learn from life’s unknowns.

 Positive thinking isn’t just for woo-woo yogis and therapists.
 The power of reframing challenges is integral in allowing leaders to overcome doubt and maintain a continuous forward movement in their companies.
 Not only does positive thinking keep a team from buckling in when they’ve reached a major hurdle, but in a company’s everyday life, it’s the founders’ positive attitude that keeps everyone motivated and personally successful.